gregmsanderson/fly-hello-laravel/README.md

 If you haven't already done so, [install the Fly CLI](https://fly.io/docs/getting-started/installing-flyctl/) and then [log in to Fly](https://fly.io/docs/getting-started/log-in-to-fly/).

-To launch the app, run `fly lauunch` from the application's directory.
+To launch the app, run `fly launch` from the application's directory.

 The CLI will spot the existing `fly.toml`: